Resident Empowerment Program

 Connecting residents with much-needed physical and mental health resources tailored to their unique needs in order to maintain healthy lifestyles

 Children’s ability to thrive in school and socially through providing stable housing

 In the Fall of 2017, CATCH and the Concord Regional Visiting Nurses Association (now Granite VNA) launched a pilot program called PATHS, or Positive Aging Through Home Supports.
 PATHS is currently being offered at Friedman Court II, CATCH's senior living facility, and uses a team-based approach that includes a health educator, wellness nurse, and Resident Services Coordinator to support participants by helping them remain safe and healthy in their homes.

 With a resident’s consent, this program offers in-person assessments with a Wellness Nurse, a customized healthy living plan, and a team-based approach to support participants in their homes and help them meet their goals, all at no cost to the resident or their insurance.
 Direct communication and planning with members of the health system are available if participants need additional support.

 Examples of how PATHS may support a participant include:

-• Create a plan that starts with small, realistic goals
+• Creating a plan that starts with small, realistic goals

-• Help identify ways to be successful in following recommended nutritional goals such as establishing and following a low-sodium diet
+• Help in identifying ways to be successful in following recommended nutritional goals such as establishing and following a low-sodium diet

-• Connect them to community resources that may be helpful in achieving goals
+• Connecting participants to community resources that may be helpful in achieving goals

-• Coach them in being an active participant in their medical care
+• Coaching them in being an active participant in their medical care